-Oxalic acid which is also called ethanedioic acid and a type of dicarboxylic acid is a compound found naturally in many vegetables and plants.
-When it is in a solid state, it is odourless, colourless but takes the form of white crystal substance after purification.
+Oxalic acid which is also called ethanedioic acid is a type of dicarboxylic acid is a compound found naturally in many vegetables and plants.
+When it is in a solid state, it is odourless, colourless but takes the form of a white crystal substance after purification.

 List of Uses of Oxalic Acid